w3c/webauthn/README.pv.md

 (aka Relying Party) and then models subsequent authentication using that registered credential.

 ## STATUS

 This is WORK IN PROGRESS by Jeff Hodges <jdhodges@google.com> as of Aug-2021.

+Presently, the model seeks to prove that the ostensibly valid authentication response message (i.e., the signatures validate) received by the server is the same as the one sent by the authnr+clientPlatform.
+Proverif finds this to be FALSE, meaning it found a way such that an attacker can forge an authentication response message that passes signature verification by the server (if I understand correctly).

+I'm presently suspecting this result is due to the sophisticated signature algorithm model ensconced in `crypto.pvl`.
+Digging into this result and determining its source and significance is a TODO.

+Further, the model ought to be updated to model the authenticator, client platform, and server as distinct entities, in order to more closely model the actual end-to-end behavior of the system.

 ## NOTES